Understanding App (Portal Page) Entities

 Aside from specifying Name(1) and Entity Type(2), adding Internal Entity requires to specify its Access Type(3):

-• Public – all Portal Page viewers have access to the Entity data.
+• Public – all App viewers have access to the Entity data.

-For example, all Users will be able to see file Owners on a Portal Page.
+For example, all Users will be able to see file Owners on an App.

 • Private – the Entity data is available for a specific user.

-For example, Users will be able to see a set of Filter choices on a Portal Page that will persist individually for each User.
+For example, Users will be able to see a set of Filter choices on an App that will persist individually for each User.

-• Managed (Beta) – provides object storage that can be granted to specific users.
+• Managed – provides object storage that can be granted to specific users.

 For example, Dashboard 1 is granted to User A, User B, User C. Dashboard 2 is granted to User X, User Y, User Z.